SatishKumar-ds93/ML-Model-Price-Prediction-and-Churn-Prediction/Part A: Airbnb Price Prediction/README.md

 ### Introduction

 This project focuses on building a Machine Learning regression model to predict the price of Airbnb listings.
 The objective is to understand the factors influencing Airbnb prices and develop a model that can provide price estimates for new listings.
-The project follows an end-to-end workflow from data cleaning and EDA to model deployment using Streamlit.
+The project follows local workflow from data cleaning and EDA to model deployment using Streamlit.

 - The project uses Python, Pandas, NumPy, Matplotlib, Seaborn, and Scikit-learn.